 For adults, different types of medications are available.
 There are chewable and liquid antacids like Pepto-Bismol and Emetrol, or motion sickness-controlling medicines like Dramamine and Bonine.
 If your nausea is ongoing, you may want to ask a doctor about a prescription.
 Watch out—anti-nausea medicines often lead to sleepiness.
 So, use caution before driving or carrying out your daily responsibilities—you don't want to cause harm because your body suddenly craves sleep.

 From ancient times to the present day, ginger has been used as a treatment for nausea pain.
 Ginger has a lot going for it.
 It's widely available, generally safe, and many people like the taste.
 But is it effective as an antiemetic?

 Researchers recently looked into ginger as a health remedy for upset stomach.
 They were particularly interested in learning whether ginger was useful in easing nausea and vomiting during pregnancy and chemotherapy.
 They found that ginger is an effective and well-established home remedy for both conditions.

 According to the researchers, it's not precisely known what makes ginger effective, but it may come down to a couple of its more pungent chemicals: gingerol and shogaol.
-So the next time you feel stomach pain, eating ginger may be the solution.
+So, the next time you feel stomach pain, eating ginger may be the solution.
 For nausea, ginger candy, ale, tea, chews and other forms are available.